EarthWalkSoftware/debian-base/README.md

 This setting may be changed in the Dockerfile (using the RUN command) when building a new container from the *earthwalksoftware/debian-base* image,

 ------
-### Licensed by Academic Free License v 3.0
+### License

-Read the license at https://github.com/EarthWalkSoftware/debian-base/wiki/License

-Any conflict between the terms of the *Academic Free License v 3.0* and the terms of any license provided by *nimmis/docker-ubuntu*, the terms of the *nimmis/docker-ubuntu* license shall prevail.
+The earthwalksoftware/debian-base release conforms to the terms of the [nimmis/docker-ubuntu](https://github.com/nimmis/docker-ubuntu) license.
 ____

-*2017-12-26.
+*2018-01-20.
 Jay Wheeler @ EarthWalkSoftware*